HL7/davinci-deqm/input/pagecontent/index.md

 #### Exchange Scenarios

+In addition to the reporting scenarios, Figure 1-4 illustrates *Exchange Scenarios* and their relationship to the *Reporting Scenarios*.

+{% include img-portrait.html caption = "Figure 1-4 Quality Reporting Scenarios" img="quality-reporting-scenarios.png" %}

 Exchange scenarios are used to exchange subsets of the data of interest for a measure or set of measures throughout the measurement period.
 These scenarios enable providers and quality stakeholders such as payers, accountable care organizations, and other secondary use partners to keep better track of how patients are performing with respect to a particular quality measure during the measurement period.

 <p>The three exchange scenarios are:</p>